Academic Senate Home

 The WVC Academic Senate meets on the second and fourth Tuesday of every month from 2:15 PM – 4:30 PM.
-Below are meeting dates for the Fall 2018 semester.
-The regular meetings take place in the Campus Baltic Room.
 Special meetings are as noted.

 All Senate meetings are open to anyone who wishes to attend.
 The West Valley College Academic Senate is the voice of all faculty, both full and part time, in the governance and decision-making processes of the college.
 In accordance with Title 5 section 53203, the Academic Senate makes recommendations to the college and district on a wide range of academic and professional matters.

 |Gretchen Ehlers||June 2017 – June 2023||President|

 |Mitra Fabian||September 2015 – June 2021||School of Art and Design|

 |Nancy Ghodrat||September 2019 – June 2022||Professional Studies|

 |Dulce Maria Gray||February 2020 – June 2021||Language Arts|

 |Stacy Hopkins||September 2019 – June 2022||Professional Studies|

 |Patricia Louderback||September 2017 – June 2021||Health & Human Development|

 |Faun Maddux||September 2019 – June 2021||Science and Math|